"Dust of snow from a hemlock tree". 14th March 2022.

 Me"Yes.
 I wanted people who had undergone a transformative experience; so they had been in a horrible place, and then something had happened and it changed it 'the way the crow - shook down on me...'.
 So, there is no reason why a crow shaking down a dust of snow would change anybody's mood - and yet...it does.
 And it did, I think what Robert Frost is alluding to, is true, those sorts of things happen.
 Random and weird events can transform.
 But me being me, I want to understand and know more...So I asked you about trauma.
 My view was a. and your view was..."

-Here is a repetition of the same glitch that occurred when we talked about this before.
+He doesn't understand.
+And we are heading into his set of definitions again this will be a repetition of the same glitch that occurred when we talked about this before.
 My argument is based on the observation that a traumatized person may experience random, non-traumatic events as hyper-significant and transformative.

 Am I in error when I go with what he has said, rather than try to explain that my work is about 'altered states'?